mikkelme/IN4200_HPC/oblig2/IN4200_Oblig2_15951/README.md

 # IN4200 - Mandatory 2

 This repository contains the work for the second mandatory of IN4200 spring 2022.
-The goal is to run a denoising algorithm on a noisy grey scale image.
+The aim is to run a denoising algorithm on a noisy grey scale image.
 The details of the algorithm and the project in general is outlinted ```in3200_in4200_oblig2_v22.pdf```.
 For a quick run do ```make quick_run``` which compiles and run the serial code with default settings.

 ## Compiling
-To compile the code you can use the makefile in the parentfolder with following options
+To compile the code you can use the makefile in the parent folder with the following options.

 |  Makefile calls | Description  |
 |---|---|